Bridging the Semantic-Action Gap in Visual Token Pruning for Efficient VLA Inference: Conclusion

 \section{Conclusion}

 We propose VLA-Pruner, a training-free token pruning method for efficient VLA inference.
-To align with the VLA models’ \emph{dual-system nature} of high-level semantic understanding and low-level action execution, VLA-Pruner employs a dual-level token importance criterion that integrates semantic-level relevance and action-level importance.
-Based on this criterion, our dual-level token selection strategy adaptively retains visual tokens.
-Across diverse robotic manipulation tasks and multiple VLA architectures, VLA-Pruner reduces computation while preserving performance.
-We discuss our limitations in Appendix~\ref{app:limitations}.
+We reveal a stage-wise mismatch in VLA visual-token importance and addresses this by combining semantic relevance with temporally estimated action relevance.
+VLA-Pruner selects compact, non-redundant visual tokens through a Combine-then-Filter strategy.
+Across diverse manipulation tasks and multiple VLA architectures, VLA-Pruner reduces computation while preserving performance.